apache/mesos/docs/docker-containerizer.md

 Note that we currently default to host networking when running a docker image, to easier support running a docker image as an Executor.

-The containerizer also supports optional force pulling of the image, and if disabled the docker image will only be updated again if it's not available on the host.
+The containerizer also supports optional force pulling of the image.
+It is set disabled as default, so the docker image will only be updated again if it's not available on the host.
+To enable force pulling an image, `force_pull_image` has to be set as true.

 ## Private Docker repository